 Pay it Off

 This is the best, simplest, and most straightforward.
 If you can afford to pay the debt in full, do so.
-If you can’t, ask the company to help you put together a payment plan that you can afford.
+If you can’t, ask the company to help you assemble a payment plan you can afford.

 Pay for Delete